Rob Swift: Career

 In February 2010, Swift's solo 18-song turntablism-classical music fusion album The Architect was released by Mike Patton on Ipecac Recordings, which Swift dedicated to Roc Raida who died in 2009.
 In June 2008, Swift's girlfriend played a piece by Chopin for him on her iPod while he was shaving.
 In July, he began work on a new album and a month or two into the recording process.
 He was heard quoting "I listened back to see how to album was starting to shape up.
 After sitting down and listening to it I started realizing that I was being influenced by this genre of classical that I had a new found love for...
 I then started creating my music in a way that was reflective of the way that the composers created their pieces.
 So I started working in movements.
 I was using sounds and then reintroducing the sounds in other songs.
 And I sat down and went, 'wow!'
 All this time, artists like Mozart, Chopin, Beethoven were influencing me on this album subconsciously without me knowing.
 So once I realized that, then I decided that this album would be a take on what I feel classical composers like Mozart and Chopin would have done if they had turntables."
 One guest MC, Breez Evahflowin, rhymes about the album's concepts on "Principio" and "Ultimo".

 On March 20, 2012, Swift released the album Roc for Raida, a collection of songs (some unreleased) and battle style routines that defined the late fellow X-Ecutioner Roc Raida as an artist, lost interview archives (from John Carluccio), and other material, with proceeds going to Raida's family.

-In August 2012, Swift became the resident DJ for a new late night college sports TV talk show on ESPNU called UNITE.
-“My roll on the show revolved around me using my abilities as a DJ to score highlights from various college sports games.
-Providing the overall soundtrack to the show as the cast (former Florida State Seminole & NY Giants QB Danny Kannel, TV personality Marianela, and comedian Reese Waters) debated and poked fun at the day's college sports and hot topics.
-UNite was the first show of its kind.
-Never has a DJ been such an integral part of a live television show.
-ESPN is the most recognized sports network across the world and with my passion of sports and Djing combined, this was yet again, a defining moment in my career.”
+In August 2012, Swift became the resident DJ for UNITE, a late-night college sports television talk show on ESPNU.
+His role involved scoring highlights from college sports games while the cast discussed sports and current topics.

 In September 2014, Swift became a Professor at The New School in New York City and while there taught the course DJ Skills & Styles.
 Smith's research includes Hip Hop History and culture as well as Musical Composition via turntable techniques.